-PocketControl is an iOS based application for iPad or iPhone that allows to control the camera settings of ARRI cameras remotely.
+PocketControl is an iOS-based application for iPad or iPhone that allows controlling the camera settings of ARRI cameras remotely.

 - ARRI Alexa Mini

 - ARRI Amira

 In order to control the camera, the app uses ARRI’s camera access protocol (CAP).
 With the camera software update SUP 5.1, access to various camera settings via the CAP was enabled.
 Therefore, in order to use PocketControl, first, make sure to have SUP 5.1 or later installed on the camera.
 In the next step, you will then have to connect the app to the camera.

 In the following, we will give you a detailed explanation of how to connect PocketControl to the camera.

 - Enable WiFi in the Alexa Mini.
 Go to MENU > System > Network / WiFi > WiFi power.
 Depending on your setup, you might further need to configure the WiFi settings (WiFi mode, WiFi host password, etc.).

 - Make sure the CAP protocol is enabled in the Alexa Mini.
 Go to MENU > System > Camera access protocol (CAP).
 The default password is “arri”.
 We strongly recommend setting a custom password.

 Connect to the Camera